 To address cases for which our assumptions do not hold or for which it is impossible to exercise all code paths in a training run, we use interactive policy generation.
-Interactivity implies a the user needs to make policy decisions when the current policy does not cover the attempted system call.
-When a policy decision is required by the user, she is presented with a graphical notification that contains all relevant information.
-She then either improves the current policy by appending a policy statement that covers the current system call or terminates the application.
+Interactivity implies a user needs to make policy decisions when the current policy does not cover the attempted system call.
+When a policy decision is required by the user, she is presented with a graphical notification that contains all relevant information; see Figure 2.
+She then either improves the current policy by appending a policy statement that covers the current system call, terminates the application, or decides to allow or deny the current system call invocation.